stadium-software/repeater-datagrid-client-side/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Global Scripts
-The module requires the script called ["RepeaterDataGrid"](#repeaterdatagrid-script) below to set up the *Repeater* contol as a DataGrid.
+The module requires the script called ["ClientSideRepeaterDataGrid"](#ClientSideRepeaterDataGrid-script) below to set up the *Repeater* contol as a DataGrid.

-In order to query the state of the *Repeater*, the second script called ["RepeaterDataGridState"](#repeaterdatagridstate-script) is also needed.
+In order to query the state of the *Repeater*, the second script called ["ClientSideRepeaterDataGridState"](#ClientSideRepeaterDataGridstate-script) is also needed.
 This is necessary if you, for example, want to return the *Repeater* to a specific state later.

-### RepeaterDataGrid Script
+### ClientSideRepeaterDataGrid Script
-1. Create a Global Script called "RepeaterDataGrid"
+1. Create a Global Script called "ClientSideRepeaterDataGrid"
 2. Add the input parameters below to the Global Script
    1. Columns
    2. ContainerClass